What about the Credit System aka C3SCoins?

 An image registry is a store where the images can be pushed/pulled when needed; every gitlab project own a private registry useful for storing our project images and occam is able to pull from there you "bag of tools" for doing computation.
 So, in order to run on OCCAM, you need to push the image to the image registry.

-First you will need to login to the GitLab repository, using your OCCAM username and password:
+First you will need to login to the GitLab repository, using a PERSONAL ACCESS TOKEN created from your profile in https://gitlab.c3s.unito.it/-/user_settings/personal_access_tokens :

 You should see something like: